pierreaubert/spinorama/README.md

 ## Computations

-1. Generate CEA2034 data from horizontal and vertical SPL data (in beta)
+1. Generate CEA2034 data from horizontal and vertical SPL data
-2. Calculate contour plot, radar plot
+2. Calculate contour plot, radar plot, isolines and isobands.
 3. Estimate basic data for a speaker (-3dB output, flatness over a range)
 4. Compute various parameters defined in a paper from Olive (ref. below).